cvlmtg/monarc/docs/usage.md

 - **useDispatch**

   Returns the dispatcher function needed to dispatch actions to the store.
+It accepts an action or a Promise that resolves to an action.
+The latter can be useful for asynchronous actions, e.g. actions fetching data from your API.

 - **useUndoRedo**